-As documented in Matthew Syed’s excellent book Black Box Thinking, Unilever had a laundry detergent production problem back in the 1970s in their factory near Liverpool.
+As documented in Matthew Syed’s excellent book Black Box Thinking, Unilever had a laundry detergent production problem back in the 1970s in their factory near Liverpool, UK.
 The process to create washing powder involved boiling hot chemicals and forcing them through a nozzle at high pressures before separating what was to become the detergent sold in stores.

 But the nozzles often clogged, blocked, and were inefficient.
 Production was slower, and the resulting detergent grains were of different sizes.
 Unilever had both efficiency problems and quality issues.

 A team of biologists were let loose on the problem after a prior team of mathematicians failed to come up with a solution.
 They created ten new nozzles, each iteration with small differences — slightly longer, shorter, with a smaller hole or with tiny grooves.
 One iteration improved slightly on the original, just by 1-2%.

 The team then took this slightly improved iteration and created another 10 iterations of this nozzle, making another series of small changes and testing them for effectiveness.
 This continued and continued as more and more prototypes were created to find marginal gains, again and again, before an ‘outstanding’ nozzle was developed after 449 failures.
 Whereas evolution takes tens of thousands of years, the same principles could be augmented using cutting edge technologies and new iterations can be produced every hour now with 3D printing.